12gabriel3/easy-esi/docs/source/advanced.rst

 Sometimes, you might want to treat timeout errors differently from server errors.
 To do this you may pass in a callable as ``fallback_result`` argument.
 The callable takes one mandatory argument: the exception that would have been raised normally.
-This allows you to return different results based on the type of error (e.g. a :class:`.BravadoTimeoutError`) or, if a server response was received, on any data pertaining to that response, like the HTTP status code.
+This allows you to return different results based on the type of error (e.g. a :class:`.EasyEsiTimeoutError`) or, if a server response was received, on any data pertaining to that response, like the HTTP status code.
 Subclasses of :class:`.HTTPError` have a ``response`` attribute that provides access to that data.

 .. code-block:: python

     def pet_status_fallback(exc):
-        if isinstance(exc, BravadoTimeoutError):
+        if isinstance(exc, EasyEsiTimeoutError):
             # Backend is slow, return last cached response
             return pet_status_cache